redox-os/website/content/news/this-week-in-redox-32.md

 On the [**Orbtk**](https://github.com/redox-os/orbtk) side of things, [@BojanKogoj](https://github.com/BojanKogoj) added `clear()` to `Grid` plus some examples.
 Continuing on the GUI work, the [**Orbterm**](https://github.com/redox-os/orbterm) emulator saw a bunch of updates, mostly related to bumping [**ransid**](https://github.com/redox-os/ransid) who experienced a bunch of improvements: fixes to overflow, improvements on the `vt100` compliance, better `vttest` performance and few enhancements to the parsing of nested control characters.

-Moving onto [**pkgutils**](https://github.com/redox-os/pkgutils), few issues related to dependency resolution were adressed, and now we are retrieveing the dependency list from repo.
+Moving onto [**pkgutils**](https://github.com/redox-os/pkgutils), few issues related to dependency resolution were adressed, and now we are retrieving the dependency list from repo.

 A quick glimpse to the utilities land reveals a new small new crate: [**redox_users**](https://github.com/redox-os/users).
 Basically, we moved all of the users and groups functionality there (along with few new goodies and documentation improvements), functionality that was previously embedded on [userutils](https://github.com/redox-os/userutils) which was not optimal.
 This was done by [@goyox86](https://github.com/goyox86) as part of his ongoing work on porting the [exa](https://github.com/ogham/exa) to Redox.